yusing/go-proxy/README.md

 ## How to use

-1. Download and extract the latest release (or clone the repository)
+1. Clone the repository `git clone https://github.com/yusing/go-proxy && cd go-proxy`

 2. Call `make setup` to init config file, provider file, and docker compose file